cleitonsouza01/qt-creator-arduino/README.md

 ## Boards supported and tested
-Theoretically this template can support all boards that Arduino-MakeFile support, it's mean:
+Theoretically this template can support all boards that Arduino-MakeFile support, it means:
 * Supports all official AVR-based Arduino boards
 * Supports chipKIT
 * Supports Teensy 3.x (via Teensyduino)

-I Already tested successfully with:
+I already tested successfully with:
 - Arduino Mega 2560
 - Arduino Pro
 - Arduino Uno

 If you have tested any other boards, please tell me about your experience!

 ## How install
 In this repository you will find two folders: